 ﴾154﴿ Summa aatainaa Moosal Kitaaba tammaaman 'alal lazeee ahsana wa tafseelal likulli shai'inw wa hudanw wa rahmatal la'allahum biliqaaa'i Rabbihim yu'minoon

-﴾153﴿ And (know) that this Qur'an is my way, so follow it and do not follow other ways that scatters you from his way, to this He has ordered you to be righteous
+﴾153﴿ And know that this Qur’an is My straight path, so follow it, and do not follow other paths, lest they separate you from His path.
+This He has commanded you, so that you may be mindful.

-﴾154﴿ Then, (listen) we had given Moses (peace be upon him) a book (before the Qur'an), To complete the blessings on those who do good and detail of every essential word of religion And it is guidance and mercy for those who believe in meeting their Lord
+﴾154﴿ And (listen) We had indeed given Moses (peace be upon him) the Book (before the Qur’an), to complete the favor upon those who do good, and as a detailed explanation of all necessary matters of religion, and as guidance and mercy for those who believe in the meeting with their Lord.

 [152] These actions were also considered good morals by the polytheists, yet they still acted against them.